 then restart the service.

-Now all is set to start setting up your Jira server.
+Now you are ready to start setting up your Jira server from the browser.

 Set up Jira